-Because of its long history in laboratory culture and ease of manipulation, E. coli plays an important role in modern biological engineering and industrial microbiology.
-Large-scale production using E.coli is rather economical, and it is therefore the first choice for plasmid production.
-The most widely used cell lines for plasmid DNA manufacture are derivatives of K12; for example, DH5 $\alpha$ , DH10B, JM108, Stbl3 and Stable-NEB, etc.
+Because of its long history in laboratory culture and ease of manipulation, $E.\ coli$ plays an important role in modern biological engineering and industrial microbiology.
+Large-scale production using $E.\ coli$ is rather economical, and it is therefore the first choice for plasmid production.
+The most widely used cell lines for plasmid DNA manufacture are derivatives of K12; for example, DH5 α , DH10B, JM108, Stbl3 and Stable-NEB, etc.

-GCT Key points in selecting strains
+Key points in selecting strains

-- Select a K12 strain with a clear source
+- ☐ Select a K12 strain with clear source

-- Solve the IP issue when submitting IND/BLA/NDA
+- ☐ Solve the IP issue when submitting IND/BLA/NDA

-- Screen for strains with high yield
+- ☐ Screen for strains with high yield

-GCT Regulatory and quality solutions
+Regulatory and quality solutions

-- Create documents to record the history of each strain - Reach agreement with strain owner regarding the commercial use of the strains and also for sublicense authority.
-Solve IP issue of strains in BLA/NDA and commercialization - Strains we adopted are efficient in producing plasmids with high purity and high supercoiled plasmid content ypical GMP plasmid manufacturing process can be summarized in the flowchart (Figure 2).
-The whole process begins with a master cell bank (MCB) or a working cell bank (WCB), continues to upstream fermentation and downstream purification, and ends with fill and finish.
-Each step involves specific process control to ensure the quality of the final product.
+- ☐ Create documents to record the history of each strain - ☐ Reach agreement with strain owner regarding the commercial use of the strains and also for sublicense authority.
+Solve IP issue of strains in BLA/NDA and commercialization - ☐ Strains we adopted are efficient in producing plasmids with high purity and high supercoiled plasmid content.